Health status of Asian Americans: Diabetes

-In 2015, the American Diabetes Association (ADA) changed its guidelines for testing for diabetes for all Asian American adults who have a BMI of 23 or more instead of 25, which launched campaigns like "Screen at 23".
+In 2015, the American Diabetes Association (ADA) changed its guidelines for testing for diabetes for all Asian American adults who have a BMI of at least 23, instead of 25, which launched campaigns like "Screen at 23".
 Older Asian Americans have increased odds of diabetes or hypertension that still needs to be addressed.

 Hepatitis B

 Hepatitis B is especially prevalent amongst Asian Americans.
 A study conducted between 2001 and 2006 that provided hepatitis B virus screenings to 3163 Asian Americans found that 8.9% of the population was chronically infected.
 Notably, 65.4% of those who were infected were unaware of their condition.
 Men were more likely to be infected than women, and hepatitis B infections were 19.4 times more likely in foreign born Asian Americans than in those born in the United States.
 Hepatitis B is one of the leading causes of the development of cirrhosis and hepatocellular carcinoma (HCC).
 Cirrhosis and liver cancer are often interconnected, and having cirrhosis may heighten the risk in development of liver cancer.
 Additionally, incidences of liver cancer amongst Asian Americans are 2 to 11 times higher than that of White Americans, depending on gender and ethnic group.